AccessKit/accesskit/ARCHITECTURE.md

 If `nodes` is an empty `Vec`, the node tree will stay unchanged.
 Otherwise, each included node will be updated.

-You add new nodes by updating the parent with a children list that includes the id of new node, and you remove nodes by updating the parent with a children list without the if of the removed node.
+You add new nodes by updating the parent with a children list that includes the id of the new node, and you remove nodes by updating the parent with a children list without the id of the removed node.

 `tree_id` indicates which tree is affected (see **Sub-trees** section).

 The other two `TreeUpdate` fields (`tree`, `focus`) affect basic tree metadata.

-(If you include a node, you have to re-specify everything, otherwise you erase all properties)
+(If you include a node in a `TreeUpdate`, you have to re-specify all its properties, otherwise you erase the ones you haven't specified.)

 ### `Action`